Welcome!

 Tools: Unreal Engine 5, REAPER, FMOD

 Good news!
 This game is now published and fully released on Steam for free!
-Feel free to check it out here: Steam Page or click the image above.
+Feel free to check it out here: Steam Page or click the image below.

 Pandora was my team's capstone project for our final year at Sheridan College.
 Developed using Unreal Engine 5.03 with audio implemented through FMOD middleware.